JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 **The context object** is available as a receiver (`this`). **The return value** is the object itself.

-Use `apply` for code blocks that don't return a value and mainly operate the members of the receiver object.
+Use `apply` for code blocks that don't return a value and mainly operate on the members of the receiver object.
 The common case for `apply` is the object configuration.
 Such calls can be read as “_apply the following assignments to the object._”

 <div class="sample" markdown="1" theme="idea">
 ```kotlin